Harri-jasotzaileak

 An harri-jasotzailea lifting a stone.

-Harri-jasotzeaileak (/eu/), or harri-jasotzea, refers to a popular rural sport in the Basque Country (northern Spain) in which stones of various shapes and sizes must be lifted off the ground and onto the shoulder.
+Harri-jasotzeaileak (/eu/), or harri-jasotzea, is a popular rural sport in the Basque Country (northern Spain) in which stones of various shapes and sizes must be lifted off the ground and onto the shoulder.

 The name is built on the Basque root harri "stone", the verb jaso "to lift", the agentive suffix -tzaile and the plural ending -ak, so literally "stone lifters".
 The sports activity is properly known as harri-jasotzea "stone lifting".
 In Spanish it is called levantamiento de piedra (stone lifting) and in French the sport is called leveurs de pierres.

 Rules

 Iñaki Perurena in 2008.
 In the background, cubic and round stones can be seen.

 There are four main categories of stone in use today, all of which come with different weights.
 The weight of the stones is traditionally measured arroba (12.5 kg) but normally given in kg today.